xddxdd/blog/source/_posts/en/article/modify-website/replace-jenkins-with-drone-ci.lantian/index.md

                   - cron
 ```

-Now we have a Drone configuration with deployments, caching and Telegram notifications.
+Now we have a Drone configuration with deployments, caching, and Telegram notifications.

 ## Matrix Build

-Sometimes we need to test our programs on different environments, such as Python 2.7/3.6/3.7/3.8/3.9, GCC/Clang, etc. Drone supports Jsonnet configuration format to define jobs in batches.
+Sometimes we need to test our programs on different environments, such as Python 2.7/3.6/3.7/3.8/3.9, GCC/Clang, etc. Drone supports the Jsonnet configuration format to define jobs in batches.

 [Take my route-chain project for example](https://github.com/xddxdd/route-chain/blob/master/.drone.jsonnet), some contents are removed/simplified for demonstration: